stoplightio/studio/docs/Basics/01-working-with-projects.md

 ### From an Existing Folder

-> This section only applies to Studio Desktop.

-You can also create projects from an existing directory/folder on your computer, no Git or source control required.
-To do this, simply select the "Open Existing Folder" dialog from the Studio startup screen.
+You can also create projects from an existing directory/folder on your computer.
+No Git or source control is required.
+To do this, select **Open Existing Folder** from the Studio startup screen.

 ![Start from an existing Git repo](../../assets/images/studio-project-existing-folder.png)

 You can then select the folder you would like to use as a project.

-## Deleting Projects
+## Delete Projects

 ![Delete Project](../../assets/images/delete-project.png)

-To delete a Project, select the Settings Cog in the bottom left corner of the screen.
-Then select Project Settings from the dropdown, then click **Delete Project**.
+To delete a project in Studio Desktop:

+1. Open the project.
+2. From the hamburger menu, select **Delete project**.
+3. Choose one of these options:
+   * **Confirm**: Deletes the project in Studio Desktop, but leaves the files intact.
+   * **Confirm and remove files**: Deletes the project in Studio Desktop and the files on your local system.